 Now think of all the single friends you have; how many of them have told you that they've signed up to a site to kick start their love lives?
 Not many, I would guess.
-That's because, in spite of its popularity, there's a still a social stigma attached to dating sites; 23% of people think those who use online dating are desperate, so they generally pretend to their families and friends that they've met in a bar or at some party or work-related function.
+That's because, despite its popularity, there's still a social stigma attached to dating sites; 23% of people think those who use online dating are desperate, so they generally pretend to their families and friends that they've met in a bar or at some party or work-related function.

 2. Only about 5% of people who join dating sites end up in a relationship with someone they first make contact with!
-Let's equate this to the real world; you walk into a room full of one hundred strangers, and how many of them would you be attracted?
+Let's equate this to the real world; you walk into a room full of one hundred strangers, and how many of them would you be attracted to?
 Probably no more than ten.
 And that's if you're lucky.
 But in cyberspace, things drastically reverts - how many total strangers will there be on any site that presses all your right buttons?
 Hundreds!!!
-So when you register with an international dating website, don't expect your love life to be different from the reality just because you receive all those lovely messages from women often much younger than you.
-Keep in mind that you're crossing an ocean swimming all by yourself and only have a 5% chance to reach the other shore successfully; will you be that lucky?
+So when you register with an international dating website, don't expect your love life to be different from reality just because you receive all those lovely messages from women often much younger than you.
+Remember that you're crossing an ocean swimming all by yourself and only have a 5% chance to reach the other shore successfully; will you be that lucky?

 While less than half say physical characteristics are the most important to them.
 Still, between you and me, I think at least half of them lie.
-For example, on a local dating site, 20% of women will use photos from when they were younger, while 40% of men will lie about their jobs.
-But on the other hand, on international dating sites where men pay per-letter, will be the men to use more not updated profile photos and lie about their age and still receiving each day tens of overwhelming messages from much younger beautiful women igniting men's most hidden-dreams and fantasies.
+For example, 20% of women will use photos from when they were younger on a local dating site, while 40% of men will lie about their jobs.
+But on the other hand, on international dating sites where men pay-per-letter, the men will use more not updated profile photos and lie about their age and still receive tens of overwhelming messages from much younger beautiful women igniting men's most hidden dreams and fantasies.

 Keep in mind that it only happens because you are paying those letters dearly; you're then swimming dangerous waters crowded with mermaids fishing your wallet regardless of which profile photo you posted.

-You'll find a handful of sites that outstrip others in terms of volume of their profiles and reputation in general, but none of these sites are free.
+You'll find a handful of sites that outstrip others on the internet in terms of the volume of their profiles and reputation in general, but none of these sites are free.
 Global sites which can boast hundreds of thousands of members from all four corners of the globe are a waste of time unless you're looking for a pen-pal.
 These sites might sound rather impressive - "We have 5,000,000 members worldwide!!" - But so what?
-What you should be concerned with when you're choosing a site is how many members they have in your city, your town or your village.
-If you're serious about finding a local partner, stick to a city or country-specific sites and disregard the 'global' sales pitch.
+What you should be concerned with when choosing a site is how many members they have in your city, your town, or your village.
+If you're serious about finding a local partner, stick to one-two cities and disregard the dream-connection sales pitch.
 Do not pay for what you do not need!
 On the other hand, if you search for a wife abroad, keep in mind that, no matter her nationality, women are always women, and there are no shortcuts to find a wife abroad.

 52.4% compared to 47.6% so as far as the online arena is concerned, it's the girls who are calling the shots.
 They have more choice and can, therefore, be more discerning about who they contact or write back.
 Another alternative is the international dating sites where attractive young foreign women overwhelmingly overrate men.
-You'll be surprised with their "manifested interest on you" (no matter who you are), and your expectations levels will reach the skies.
+You'll be surprised with their "manifested interest in you" (no matter who you are), and your expectations levels will reach the skies.
 But how certain you can be upon their legit interest and honest communication, that's another big question!
 The chances you will be directly communicating with those ladies on such pay-per-letter sites are below 2%.
-So guys, if you do not want to end falling in love with a picture and are honestly searching for a foreigner wife, you better not dive in such waters, not knowing how profound danger goes.
+So guys, if you do not want to end falling in love with a picture and are honestly searching for a foreign wife, you better not dive in such waters, not knowing how profound danger goes.

 Joining those dating sites is cheap, and the perspective of finding a great relationship makes the risk/reward ratio a no-brainer compared to, let's say, contracting a matchmaker.
 But why then, those dating sites have such a ridiculous success rate when compared to a matchmaker?

-7. The revenue in the matchmaking segment in the United States amounts to US$731m in 2019, versus the US$581m online dating segment.
+The revenue in the matchmaking segment in the United States amounts to US$731m in 2019, versus the US$581m online dating segment.
 The Matchmaking Institute estimates that there are now more than 2,000 professional matchmakers and above 2,500 dating sites in the U.S. alone.
-Considering that, Zoosk as an example among those 2,500 sites, exchanges over 3 million messages a day, and others as Match have 23.5 users, shouldn't the success rate be then much higher than those inexpressive 5%?
+Considering that, Zoosk as an example among those 2,500 sites, exchanges over 3 million messages a day, and others as Match have 23.5 users, shouldn't the success rate be higher than those inexpressive 5%?

-In the U.S. alone, the target demographic for these services is 90 million singles that are between 19 and 45.
+In the U.S. alone, the target demographic for these services is 90 million singles between 19 and 45.
 62% of online daters are already in a relationship or married (51% vs. 11%, respectively).
 Within the same percentage of a dating app, users are men compared to 38% women.

 If taking international dating as an option, the numbers will look much more optimistic due to the vast offer of available foreign women.
 Still, the chances to succeed marrying them are below 5% so, what seems to be cheaper and rapidly achievable has a 95% chance not to happen.